While branding can feel like a vague concept, it's one of the most important elements of a marketing strategy.

 For example, let's say I want to buy some gum.
 When I think about gum, one of the first things I think of are the commercials for Extra.
 I've never forgotten those commercials because they were emotional and created a positive experience for me.

 Now, when I think about gum, I usually buy Extra even though that brand has never been my favorite gum company (I used to buy Orbit).
-But since those commercials, I've leaned toward Extra because of the positive association and it's one of the first brands I recall because of those commercials.
+But since those commercials, I've leaned toward Extra because of the positive association and it's one of the first brands I recall.

 Ultimately, brand salience is a combination of brand awareness, familiarity, relevance, frequent communication, and emotional connections between brand and consumer.